joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 The principal or user used does not have access to the Token Vault.
 The principal used in shown on the web page.
 Grant that user (in case of developer context) or application "Get secret" access to the Token Vault.
 The MSI identity of the web app is added to the Token Vault at deployment time, and the user that is running the deployment is also added.
 To add another identity you should modify the arm template and deploy again to the same vault.

 ## Running the application using a service principal in local development environment
 >Note: It is recommended to use your developer context for local development, since you do not need to create or share a service principal for that.
-If that does not work for you, you can use a service principal, but do not check in the certificate or secret in source repos, and share them securely.
+If that does not work for you, you can use a service principal, but do not check in the certificate or secret in source repos.
+Instead share them using a secure mechanism like Key Vault.

 To run the application using a service principal in the local development environment, follow these steps